 If the fields are not showing, click the "Refresh" button.

 Now, all you need to do is click on the field you want and it will be added to the document.
-The fields from Template Builder will be added in the {!QueryName.FieldName} notation, and you can use that notation to add the fields manually, but in most cases, Template Builder is the easier option.
+The fields from Template Builder are added in the "{!QueryName.FieldName}" notation.
+You can use that notation to add fields manually but in most cases, Template Builder is the easier option.

 Let's see how you can add the fields:

 Pretty simple, right?
-All the fields you've put using Template Builder (or manually with the {!QueryName.FieldName} notation) will be dynamic, meaning they will depend on the results that the query returned.
+All the fields you've put using Template Builder or manually in the "{!QueryName.FieldName}" notation are dynamic.
+It means they depend on the results that the query returned.

 Everything you have done up to this point has been the same as creating a document using Google Docs.
 Now you are going to showcase some elements (and element attributes) that are specific to Google Sheets.

-In Google Docs you will use the "Table" element to show information about Opportunities'products from the "OpportunityLineItems" sub-query.
-In Sheets, you will use the "Repeater" element instead.
-In Google Sheets, you can use two types of Repeater: vertical repeater and horizontal repeater.
-The type of Repeater must be specified under the "Direction" attribute.
+In Google Docs, you use the "Table" element to show information about the products from the "OpportunityLineItems" sub-query.
+In Sheets, you use the "Repeater" element instead.
+In Google Sheets, you can use two types of Repeater:

-Let's use the vertical repeater to show the information about Opportunities' products from the "OpportunityLineItems" sub-query.
+Let's use the vertical repeater to show the information about the Opportunities products from the "OpportunityLineItems" sub-query.

 Select a cell where you want your products to be shown.
 Then, in Template Builder open the "Elements" tab.

 Select the "Repeater" element.
-Repeater iterates through records selected in the "Value" attribute.
-The "Variable" attribute represents the current record in the iteration.
+Repeater iterates through records selected in the "Value" parameter.
+The "Variable" parameter represents the current record in the iteration.

 Next, let's add a payment details section to the "Sales Quote" Sheet.